5 Min Read

 - Can You Make Your Husband Stop Watching Porn And Masturbating?

-In fact, most men assume porn is a harmless habit and okay way to relieve stress.
-The fact that it’s destroying the intimacy in their marriage, devaluing their relationship, and humiliating their wives doesn’t occur to them.
+In fact, most men consider porn a harmless habit and acceptable way to relieve stress.
+The fact that it’s damaging the intimacy in their marriage, devaluing their relationship, and humiliating to their wives doesn’t occur to them.

 Below is an email from a woman with a husband watching porn and masturbating.
 She's trying to understand what's going on with him and how to make it stop, but he won't talk about it.